krasimir/react-in-patterns/book/chapter-4/README.md

 };
 ```

-This technique is useful when a component like `Header` above needs to decide the order of its children but that's the only one decision that it takes.
+This technique is useful when a component like `Header` needs to take decisions about its children but don't bother about what they actually are.
+A simple example is a visibility component that hides its children based on a specific condition.

 ## Higher-order component

 For a long period of time higher-order components were the most popular way to enhance and compose React elements.
 They look really similar to the [decorator design pattern](http://robdodson.me/javascript-design-patterns-decorator/) because we have component wrapping and enhancing.

-On the technical side the higher-order component is a function that accepts our original component and returns an enhanced/populated version of it.
+On the technical side the higher-order component is usually a function that accepts our original component and returns an enhanced/populated version of it.
 The most trivial example is as follows:

 ```js
 var enhanceComponent = (Component) =>